What is phishing ?

 Attachment

-Attachments are included either to conceal the phishing link from an email filter or to deliver malware/ransomware.
+While not featured in all phishing emails, attachments are commonly used to conceal phishing links or deliver malware or ransomware.
 Often in the form of a Word document, PDF, or .zip file, the attachment appears to be legitimate business correspondence, such as an invoice.
 The link might lead to a phishing website or result in an automatic download of malware or ransomware.
+According to Verizon’s Data Breach Investigations Report 2023, Microsoft Office documents are the most common type of attachment delivering malware.

 Phishing page

 A phishing page is a fraudulent webpage that impersonates a brand.
-Unsophisticated pages are easy to spot, but advanced phishers use real CSS from brand webpages to make their webpages identical to the real thing.
+Unsophisticated pages are easy to spot, but advanced phishers use real CSS from brand webpages to make their webpages identical to the real version.
 Phishing pages impersonate login pages where victims enter their username and password to access their account.
-When they do so, their credentials are stolen.
+Once divulged, hackers harvest the credentials.

 Phishing examples